ToxicFrog/doom-mods/README.md

 If you want to integrate Laevis with another mod -- in particular, if you want to add new Laevis upgrades -- see `BaseUpgrade.zs` for detailed instructions.
 The short form is: you need to subclass `TFLV_Upgrade_BaseUpgrade`, override some virtual methods, and then register your new upgrade class(es) on mod startup, probably in `StaticEventHandler.OnRegister()`.

-## Upgrade List
+# Upgrade List

 This is a list of all the upgrades in the game and their effects and prerequisites.
+Upgrades have brief in-game descriptions, but this list often has more details.

+## General Upgrades

+General-purpose player and weapon upgrades.

 ### Armour *(Player only)*